anthonyharrison/sbomdiff/README.md

 5. If there are multiple instances of a package included in the SBOM, only the first instance will be processed.

+6. In CycloneDX format, if the _licenses_ section is not present for a component but the _evidence_ section is, the licence contained within the _evidence_ section shall be used.

-6. If a license cannot be detected, the tool uses 'NOT FOUND' as the license to be used in the difference comparison.
+7. If a license cannot be detected, the tool uses 'NOT FOUND' as the license to be used in the difference comparison.

-7. A non-zero return value indicates that differences were detected.
+8. A non-zero return value indicates that differences were detected.

 ## Sample Output